teresa930206/In-App_Purchase_Predictive/README.md

 ## **Exploratory Data Analysis**
 After initializing the data cleaning and imputation, we conducted an exploration of the variables.

->-"Install_Avg" and "In-App Purchases" relationship: When "In-App Purchases" is 0, the average "Install Avg" is significantly higher at 130,870, compared to 1,195,096 when "In-App Purchases" is 1.
+>"Install_Avg" and "In-App Purchases" relationship: When "In-App Purchases" is 0, the average "Install Avg" is significantly higher at 130,870, compared to 1,195,096 when "In-App Purchases" is 1.
 <img src="graphs/eda_1.png" alt="Graph" width="500">

->-"Size_numeric(KB)" and "In-App Purchases" relationship: Apps with "In-App Purchases" set to 1 have a larger average size of 34,122 compared to 18,781 for apps with "In-App Purchases" set to 0.
+>"Size_numeric(KB)" and "In-App Purchases" relationship: Apps with "In-App Purchases" set to 1 have a larger average size of 34,122 compared to 18,781 for apps with "In-App Purchases" set to 0.
 <img src="graphs/eda_2.png" alt="Graph" width="500">

->-"Rating Count" and purchase correlation: Apps with more rating counts are more likely to be purchased.
+>"Rating Count" and purchase correlation: Apps with more rating counts are more likely to be purchased.
 When "In-App Purchases" is 0, the average "Rating Count" is 2.10, while it's 3.27 when "In-App Purchases" is 1.
 <img src="graphs/eda_3.png" alt="Graph" width="500">

->-Influence of "Min version": The average values are similar for different "In-App Purchases" values, but apps with "In-App Purchases" set to 1 tend to support slightly higher versions.
+>Influence of "Min version": The average values are similar for different "In-App Purchases" values, but apps with "In-App Purchases" set to 1 tend to support slightly higher versions.
 <img src="graphs/eda_4.png" alt="Graph" width="500">

->-Impact of “Ad Supported”: Approximately 56 percent of apps have advertisements, and those with ads have a purchase ratio of 43 percent, significantly higher than the 20 percent purchase rate for ad-free apps.
+>Impact of “Ad Supported”: Approximately 56 percent of apps have advertisements, and those with ads have a purchase ratio of 43 percent, significantly higher than the 20 percent purchase rate for ad-free apps.
 <img src="graphs/eda_5.png" alt="Graph" width="500">

->-"Editor's Choice" and purchase rate: Only 0.1 percent of apps are chosen by editors.
+>"Editor's Choice" and purchase rate: Only 0.1 percent of apps are chosen by editors.
 For editor's choice apps, the purchase rate is 94 percent, while apps not chosen by editors have a 33 percent purchase rate.
 <img src="graphs/eda_6.png" alt="Graph" width="500">

 >- In the correlation heatmap, we find that " Update interval days", "Ratings" and "Rating Count" are strongly and positively correlated, with correlation coefficients close to 1.
->-"In-App Purchases" is positively correlated with "Rating", "Rating Count", "Ad Support", "Update interval days" and "size_numeric(KB)" with a correlation around 0.25.
+>- "In-App Purchases" is positively correlated with "Rating", "Rating Count", "Ad Support", "Update interval days" and "size_numeric(KB)" with a correlation around 0.25.
->-"Price" and "Free" are negatively correlated with a correlation coefficient around -0.25.
+>- "Price" and "Free" are negatively correlated with a correlation coefficient around -0.25.
 <img src="graphs/eda_7.png" alt="Graph" width="500">

 In addition, we observed that when apps had a higher number of rating counts, they were more likely to be purchased.